 - First, preheat an oven to 180°C (350°F).

 - In a bowl, beat the honey, vanilla, coconut oil, coconut milk, and the eggs together.

 - Add the dry ingredients and mix in.

 - Fold in the blueberries.

-- Evenly divide the mixture into a greased muffin tin.
+- Evenly divide the muffin batter into a greased muffin tin.

 - Bake for 20-25 minutes or until a skewer comes out clean.